-Wireless speakers had long prioritised convenience over sound quality, but the tide is turning.
-Retaining their ease of use, simple connectivity and portable features, they have evolved to deliver excellent sound quality – the best are almost good enough to be called hi-fi.
+Wireless speakers have long prioritised convenience over sound quality, but the tide is turning.
+Retaining their ease of use, simple connectivity and portable features, wireless speakers have now evolved to deliver excellent sound quality – the best are almost good enough to be called hi-fi.

 But with such a vast variety of wireless speakers available on the market, how do you pick the one that's best for you?
-This handy guide will narrow things down.
+Allow us to help you narrow things down.

-Wireless speakers can be big, boxy units; they can be small and cylindrical.
-Some have rugged exteriors, others opt for an elegant modern design.
+Wireless speakers come in all shapes and sizes: they can be big, boxy units; they can be small and cylindrical.
+Some are built to be rugged and waterproof, others put style and design high on their priorities.
 They can even look like 1920’s airships.

 The point is, wireless speakers can look like anything and come in any size.
 The question, then, is what will you use yours for?
 For your bedroom, a sensibly sized Geneva Model S Wireless DAB+ or Audio Pro Addon T3 is ideal.
-If you want something more portable, try the KEF Muo or UE Boom 2.
-If you’re the adventurous type, the UE Roll’s rugged, waterproof build will withstand plenty of knocks and mud splashes.
+If the speaker will take pride of place in your living room, the Geneva Aerosphère Large makes quite the statement.

 On the other hand, if you’re looking for a wireless speaker to be your main music system, be prepared to spend some cash.
 And make space in your room.